 - Open up slowly to new people about it.
 You don’t want to give other narcissists the key to open a door to exploit you by providing them with information they can use to blind you to their intentions.

 - Be wary of people you don’t know well who are very interested in knowing a lot of the details.
 Some people are only interested in learning details about your life in order to use them for their own purposes.
-They might not necessarily be narcissists, but they might be people who want a “project” and think they’re going to help you recover, then get upset if you don’t follow their recommendations.
+They might not necessarily be narcissists, but they might be people who want a “project” and think they’re going to help you recover.
+If you don’t take their advice, they can get upset if you don’t follow their recommendations.
 There are all kinds of reasons people feed off of the misery of others for their own purposes.

 - It’s your story and you can tell as much or as little as you want to about it.
 It is all about your own comfort level.